ibm-cloud-docs/dr-automation-powervs/FAQs.md

 It ensures continuous application availability and supports automatic failover during outages.

-### What are the prerequisites for setting up HA Automation for PowerVS?
+### What are the prerequisites for setting up HA Automation?
 {: #preque-powerha}

-Before you deploy HA Automation for PowerVS, ensure that the following requirements are met:
+Before you deploy HA Automation for PowerVS, ensure that you meet the following requirements:

-- **IBM Cloud account** – You must have an active IBM Cloud account.
+- **IBM Cloud account** : You must have an active [IBM Cloud account](https://cloud.ibm.com/registration).
-- **IAM access** – Configure the required Identity and Access Management (IAM) roles and permissions.
+- **IAM access**: Configure the required Identity and Access Management (IAM) roles and permissions.
-- **API key** – An IBM Cloud API key is required for service provisioning and orchestration operations.
+- **API key** : You must have an IBM Cloud API key for service provisioning and orchestration operations.

 ### How is HA configured on PowerVS virtual machines?